-During this time, it’s easy for our good habits to take a back seat.
-With a busy social calendar ahead, now is a great opportunity to reflect on our healthy habits, especially our approach to drinking.
+During busy, social times, it’s easy for our good habits to take a back seat.
+If you have a full social calendar ahead, take the opportunity to reflect on healthy habits, especially the approach to drinking.

 What exactly is alcohol?